balena-io/docs/pages/reference/OS/time.md

 * 2.resinio.pool.ntp.org
 * 3.resinio.pool.ntp.org

+To be clear, `ntp.org` uses a large pool of servers that change frequently.
+So UDP port `123` must be open outgoing to all hosts.

 Prior to {{ $names.os.lower }} 2.0.7 the NTP service connects to the following time servers by default and these need to be accessible to the device:

 * pool.ntp.org